 I don't know what the smile was about.
 Nothing she aimed for had gone her way-except for the hatchet she threw between Heed and Christine when they were little girls.
 That stuck.
 Cleaved the ground they stood on.
 So when Christine leaned in to wipe crumbs from her mother's chin, May saw the familiar glint in her daughter's eyes.
-Like before, they whispered about Heed, refreshed themselves with old stories of how she tried to trick them into believing she could write; the chop that fell to the floor because she couldn't manage the knife; how her coddling of Mr. Cosey failed in the end to limit him to her bedsheets; the hat she chose for his funeral.
-Mother and daughter became friends.
-Twenty-five or so years of disgust at the other one's behavior was gone.
+Like before they whispered about Heed.
+Refreshed themselves with old stories of how she tried to trick them into believing she could write; the chop that fell to the floor because she couldn't manage the knife; how coddling Mr. Cosey failed in the end to limit him to her bedsheets; the hat she chose for his funeral.
+Gone were twenty-five or so years of outrage at the other one's behavior.
 Dead the question of what was best for the race because Heed answered it for them.
 She was the niggerhood they both had fought.
 Neither won but they agreed on the target so I guess that's why May smiled into that lovely dawn.